-The requirements of Section 12.3.1.4 apply to projects at major stationary sources in accordance with the principles set out in paragraphs (a) through (e) of Section 12.3.1.4.
+The requirements of this section apply to projects at major Stationary Sources in accordance with the principles set out in paragraphs (a) through (e) of this section.

-(a) Except as otherwise provided in Section 12.3.1.5, a project is a ma-jor modification for a regulated NSR pollutant if it causes two (2) types of emissions increases: a significant emissions increase and a significant net emissions increase.
-The project is not a major modification if it does not cause a significant emissions increase.
-If the pro-ject causes a significant emissions increase, then the project is a major modification only if it also results in a significant net emissions increase.

-(b) The procedure for calculating (before beginning actual construction) whether a significant emissions increase will occur depends upon the type of emissions units being added or modified as part of the pro-ject, according to paragraphs (c) through (e) of Section 12.3.1.4.
-The procedure for calculating (before beginning actual construction) whether a significant net emissions increase will occur at the major stationary source is contained in the definition of net emissions in-crease.
-Regardless of any such preconstruction projections, a major modification results if the project causes a significant emissions in-crease and a significant net emissions increase.

-(c) Actual-to-Projected-Actual Applicability Test for Projects that Only Involve Existing Emissions Units.
-A significant emissions in-crease of a regulated NSR pollutant is projected to occur if the sum of the difference between the projected actual emissions and the baseline actual emissions, for each existing emissions unit, equals or exceeds the significant amount for that pollutant.
+- (a) Except as otherwise provided in Section 12.3.1.5, a project is a major modification for a regulated NSR pollutant if either the required preconstruction projection or the post-construction Emissions show that the project causes two (2) types of Emissions increases: a significant Emissions increase and a significant net Emissions increase.
+The project is not a major modification if it does not cause a significant Emissions increase.
+If the project causes a significant Emissions increase, then the project is a major modification only if it also results in a significant net Emissions increase. - (b) The procedure for calculating (before beginning actual Construction) whether a significant Emissions increase will occur depends upon the type of Emissions Units being added or modified as part of the project, according to paragraphs (c) through (e) of this section.
+The procedure for calculating (before beginning actual construction) whether a significant net Emissions increase will occur at the major Stationary Source is contained in the definition of net Emissions increase and significant contained in Section 12.3.2. - (c) The procedures in paragraph (b) of this section also apply for determining whether a project resulted in a major modification after Construction, except that the phrase "emitted" shall be substituted for "projected to emit" in calculating the projected actual Emissions as defined in Section 12.3.2. - (d) Actual-to-Projected-Actual Applicability Test for Projects that Only Involve Existing Emissions Units.
+A significant Emissions increase of a regulated NSR pollutant is projected to occur if the sum of the difference between the projected actual Emissions and the baseline actual Emissions for each Existing Emissions Unit equals or exceeds the significant amount for that pollutant.

-(d) Actual-to-Potential Test for Projects that Only Involve Construc-tion of a New Emissions Unit(s).
-A significant emissions increase of a regulated NSR pollutant is projected to occur if the sum of the difference between the PTE from each new emissions unit following completion of the project and the baseline actual emissions of these units before the project equals or exceeds the significant amount for that pollutant.

-(e) Hybrid Test for Projects that Involve Multiple Types of Emis-sions Units.
-A significant emissions increase of a regulated NSR pollutant is projected to occur if the sum of the emissions increases for each emissions unit, using the method specified in paragraphs (c) or (d) of Section 12.3.1.4, as applicable with respect to each emis-sions-unit, equals or exceeds the significant amount for that pollu-tant.
+- (e) Actual-to-Potential Test for Projects that Only Involve Construction of a New Emissions Unit(s).
+A significant Emissions increase of a regulated NSR pollutant is projected to occur if the sum of the difference between the PTE from each new Emissions Unit following completion of the project and the baseline actual Emissions of these units before the project equals or exceeds the significant amount for that pollutant. - (f) Hybrid Test for Projects that Involve Multiple Types of Emissions Units.
+A significant emissions increase of a regulated NSR pollutant is projected to occur if the sum of the Emissions differences for each Emissions Unit, calculated using the methods specified in paragraphs (c) or (d) of Section 12.3.1.4, as applicable with respect to each emissions unit, equals or exceeds the significant amount for that pollutant.

-12.3.1.5 Major Sources with Plantwide Applicability Limitations
+12.3.1.5 Major Sources with Plant-wide Applicability Limitations